 Teachers and Support Staff play a vital role in raising concerns about other barriers to learning, such as: behavioural, social, emotional and mental health matters.

 A rigorous assessment procedure to track children’s progress is continuously used.
 If a child fails to make expected progress, the next stage would be to discuss this with all adults that support the child, including the parents/carers.
 We feel it is important to include the child in these discussions in order to understand their difficulties from their perspective.
 A plan, considering the use of school intervention and/or outside agency involvement for the identification, assessment and recording of the child’s learning difficulties, will then be put together.
+This is then closely monitored using Provision Maps, which allow us to ensure children are receiving regular, targeted intervention.
 Following assessment and consultation, a child’s specific special needs are identified and the needs are recorded on the SEND register.